Human Immunodeficiency Virus (HIV)

 • Insertive vaginal sex

-If index HIV status unknown
+If index HIV status is unknown

 • Receptive anal sex